sonburn/symbol-instance-renamer/README.md

 # Changelog

+* **2.3** - Added new function to rename all instances on all pages, except Symbols page.
+Added fix for when the master for an instance is missing.
 * **2.2** - Added appcast plugin support for Sketch 45 and later.
 Added new function to rename all instances on current page.
 New shortcuts.

 # Contact